zeecorleone/zeecorleone/README.md

 #### About Me

-💼 I'm a Software Engineer
+- 💼 I'm a Senior Software Engineer
-💻 Specializing in .NET, C#, SQL Server
+- 💻 Specializing in .NET, C#, SQL Server
-🌍 Mainly worked in Transaction Processing, Settlement, and Healthcare sytems for USA and UK industry 🌐 Lifelong learner and enthusiast about emerging technologies
+- 🌍 Mainly worked in Transaction Processing, Settlement, and Healthcare sytems for USA and UK industry
+- 🌐 Lifelong learner and enthusiast about emerging technologies

-🏢 Currently working as Sr. Software Engineer Lead at [Vesta Software Group](https://uk.linkedin.com/company/vesta-software-group)
+🏢 Currently working as Lead Softwar Engineer at [Vesta Software Group](https://uk.linkedin.com/company/vesta-software-group)

 #### Connect with Me